Graduate Staff Insurance Enrollment FAQs

 Purdue University requires all international students, regardless of visa status or insurance policy type to participate in a University-sponsored medical insurance plan or to obtain an approved waiver of coverage.
 Failure to enroll or obtain an approved waiver may negatively impact your legal status per federal immigration regulations.

 If you do not enroll or receive an approved waiver by the enrollment deadline, you will not be able to enroll in graduate staff benefits until the next open enrollment (July).
 A hold will be placed on your academic record, which affects your ability to register for classes, obtain transcripts or graduate.
 You will also be assessed a $200 late-enrollment fee.
-You If you have missed the enrollment deadline, you must contact the Student Insurance Office in PUSH at (765) 496-3998 to pay the late fee and enroll in the international student health insurance plan to remove the hold.
+If you have missed the enrollment deadline, you must contact the Student Insurance Office in PUSH at (765) 496-3998 to pay the late fee and enroll in the international student health insurance plan to remove the hold.

 All Graduate Staff

-With the exception of dental insurance, any elections you made in the previous enrollment period will remain in place for the next plan year.
+Any elections you made in the previous enrollment period will remain in place for the next plan year.
 Otherwise, you will not be able to enroll in graduate staff voluntary benefits until the next open enrollment (July).

 When enrolling through the Academic HealthPlans (AHP) portal, you will have the option of purchasing a semester or the entire academic year of coverage.
 Payment can be made by bank draft for no additional fee.
 AHP also accepts Visa, MasterCard, Discover, and American Express for a 3 percent additional fee.